Somatic Overgrowth & Related Syndromes

 Results are returned to the ordering physician in a concise report.

 The turnaround time for NGS testing on the primary tissue is 3 weeks from the time a specimen arrives.
-Positive results are confirmed on blood by Sanger sequencing which may take an additional 4 weeks.
+For cases where the VAF of the identified variant is not informative, Sanger sequencing on a comparator specimen may be recommended and those results take an additional 4 weeks.

 Specimen Requirements

-Acceptable materials for submission include disease involved tissue in the form of a formalin fixed paraffin embedded (FFPE) tissue block, fresh tissue in transport or tissue culture media or buccal swab.
+Acceptable materials for submission include disease involved tissue in the form of a formalin fixed paraffin embedded (FFPE) tissue block or fresh tissue in transport or tissue culture media.

 Tissue fixation protocols must be compatible with molecular testing; EDTA decalcification is acceptable, acid decalcification is not.